robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0066/README.md

 # ACS-85-0066

-Drone 3 notes - root fifth and octave with detune
+Drone: 3 Notes - Root, Fifth, and Octave with Detune

 ## Overview

-Three pins
-PB0 is the root
-PB1 is and octave lower
+This sketch generates a drone using three pins:
+- **PB0**: Root note.
+- **PB1**: One octave lower.
-PB2 is a fifth above the lower octave
+- **PB2**: A fifth above the lower octave.

-All plain sqaurewaves.
+All outputs are plain square waves.

-there is also a detune that applies to PB1 and PB2.
-Feel free to tweak as needed.
-PB1 detunes down and PB2 detunes up.

-You can just sum them together with resistors.
+There’s also a detune feature:
+- **PB1** detunes downward.
+- **PB2** detunes upward.

+You can sum the outputs together using resistors or a proper op-amp summer.
+Feel free to tweak the detune settings as needed!

 ## Pinout